Remember to take your SHALA first through the BeWell program to qualify for $30 fitness classes (limit of 2 per quarter.)

 The Health Improvement Program (HIP) brings Fitness and/or Healthy Living classes to your University or SHC/LPCH department via Wellness on Wheels (WoW).
 Many of the classes that are offered each quarter by HIP can be brought to your worksite.

-To request a WoW class for your department, please complete the Wellness on Wheels web form
+To request a Fitness WoW class for your department, please complete the complete the Form.

 Email us for more info.